PySimpleGUI/PySimpleGUI/readme.md

   <img src="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/4x4grid.jpg">
 </p>

 Recall how "fun" is one of the goals of the project.
-It's fun to directly apply Python's powerful basic capabilities to GUI problems.
+It's fun to apply Python's powerful basic capabilities to GUI problems directly.
 Instead of pages of code to create a GUI, it's a few (or often 1) lines of code.

 ## Collapsing Code